amospalla/reform/mleds/readme.md

 they are just a bunch of commands, one after the other inside the files.

+The server has embedded a list of movies.
+A hardcoded one is the _blank_ movie which consists of a blank frame with infinite timeout.
+It can be used for stopping the current background movie, or for creating new movies.
+Moreover a list of text files are embedded and loaded by the server, and are mostly useful if you are not copying the sample files to your configuration folder, for example, when using the program in oneshot mode.

 **Why this format?
 Why can'it I throw code at it?**

 I want it to be simple text file easily readable and writable, no coding at all.
 But